Strongly Shortcut Spaces

-\begin{mainthm}[\Corref{sshortcut_equiv}] \mainthmlabel{sshortcut_equiv} Let $X$ be an $R$-rough geodesic metric space.
-The following conditions are equivalent. \begin{enumerate} \item $X$ is strongly shortcut. \item There exists an $L > 1$ such that there is a bound on the lengths of the $(L,4R)$-quasi-isometric embeddings of Riemannian circles in $X$. \item There exists an $L > 1$ such that for every $C \ge 0$ there is a bound on the lengths of the $(L,C)$-quasi-isometric embeddings of Riemannian circles in $X$. \item \itmlabel{mainthm_ngons_bounded} For some $L > 1$ and some $n \in \N$, there is a bound on the $\lambda > 0$ for which there exists an $L$-bilipschitz embedding of $\lambda S_n^0$ in $X$, where $S_n^0$ is the vertex set of the cycle graph $S_n$ of length $n$ and $\lambda S_n^0$ is $S_n^0$ with the metric scaled by $\lambda$. \item \itmlabel{mainthm_no_ascone_circle} No asymptotic cone of $X$ contains an isometric copy of the Riemannian circle of unit length. \end{enumerate} \end{mainthm}
+\begin{mainthm}[\Thmref{not_sshortcut_equiv}] \mainthmlabel{sshortcut_equiv} Let $X$ be an $R$-rough geodesic metric space.
+The following conditions are equivalent. \begin{enumerate} \item \itmlabel{mainthm_is_strong_shortcut} $X$ is strongly shortcut. \item \itmlabel{mainthm_no_qie_r} There exists an $L > 1$ such that there is a bound on the lengths of the $(L,4R)$-quasi-isometric embeddings of Riemannian circles in $X$. \item \itmlabel{mainthm_no_qie} There exists an $L > 1$ such that for every $C \ge 0$ there is a bound on the lengths of the $(L,C)$-quasi-isometric embeddings of Riemannian circles in $X$. \item \itmlabel{mainthm_ngons_bounded} For some $L > 1$ and some $n \in \N$, there is a bound on the $\lambda > 0$ for which there exists an $L$-bilipschitz embedding of $\lambda S_n^0$ in $X$, where $S_n^0$ is the vertex set of the cycle graph $S_n$ of length $n$ and $\lambda S_n^0$ is $S_n^0$ with the metric scaled by $\lambda$. \item \itmlabel{mainthm_no_ascone_circle} No asymptotic cone of $X$ contains an isometric copy of the Riemannian circle of unit length. \end{enumerate} \end{mainthm}